Beauvais to Charles de Gaulle: Every Way to Make the Transfer (2026 Guide)

 | ~75 km / 47 miles | Private transfer or taxi | Direct bus (FlixBus) | Private transfer |

-Understanding the Beauvais → Charles de Gaulle Route
+Understanding the Beauvais → Charles de Gaulle Routee

-Beauvais-Tillé sits well northwest of Paris, in the Oise department, while CDG sits northeast of the capital in Roissy-en-France — so this journey doesn't touch central Paris at all, it arcs around it.
-Drivers head south on the A16 motorway, the same road that connects Beauvais to the Paris region for most of its length.
+Beauvais-Tillé is northwest of Paris in the Oise department, while CDG is northeast of the capital at Roissy-en-France; the route therefore does not pass through central Paris and goes around it.
+Drivers take the A16 motorway, the same motor road which links Beauvais with the Paris area for most of its route.

-Around Survilliers, the A16 feeds into the A1, right near the interchange signed for Senlis, Charles de Gaulle, and Goussainville — the point where you finally feel like you're arriving rather than just driving through Picardy farmland.
-From there it's a short run in on the A1 before peeling off toward the terminals via Route de l'Arpenteur (D212) and Avenue Winston Churchill (D139).
+Near Survilliers, the A16 joins the A1 right beside the junction marked Senlis, Charles de Gaulle and Goussainville — that's the point at which you actually start to feel as though you've reached your destination rather than just passing through the Picardy countryside.
+Then you travel a short distance on the A1 before taking off towards the terminals via the Route de l'Arpenteur (D212) and the Avenue Winston Churchill (D139).

 Your Transfer Options, One by One